 Penang is an easy bus ride from Kuala Lumpur.
 Buses in Malaysia are excellent, comfortable and cheap.
 The bus takes you over the bridge, straight to the island where you can connect with local buses.

-On Penang Island itself there is a good, modern bus service, although buses around Georgetown can be very busy and the roads winding.
-Bus journeys can be long.
+On Penang Island itself, there is a good, modern bus service, although buses around Georgetown can be very busy and the roads winding.
+Bus journeys can be very long.
 There are plenty of taxis on the island and in Georgetown, don’t miss the famous trishaws!
 You might also consider hiring a car if you really want to explore the island.

 Finding Family Rooms and Accommodation in Penang

-Travelling with children, we find it’s often easier to book hotels in advance rather than travelling on-the fly.
+Travelling with children, we find it’s often easier to book hotels in advance rather than travelling on-the-fly.
 We would certainly recommend booking online for Penang as we didn’t find it a very easy place to find accommodation on foot.

 Shangri-La’s Rasa Sayang Resort & Spa Batu Ferringhi

 Golden Sands Resort by Shangri-La.
-Batu Ferrighi
+Batu Ferringhi

 Holiday Inn Resort Penang.
 Batu Ferringhi